Sun study — early composition mockup

 The palette leans warm—creams, soft pinks, and subtle golds.
 The surface is cohesive rather than fragmented, holding attention without force.

-It pulls and holds.
+It attracts, softens, and holds.

 Once the face is established, I begin building outward.